appliedgeometry/EuLearn_db/Architectures/README.md

-# Experiments for Eulearn Dataset
+# Experiments for the Eulearn Dataset
 =====================================

 ## Table of Contents